 Fentanyl is the most potent opioid analgesic available on prescription.
 Fentanyl is classified as a controlled drug schedule 2.
-Fentanyl is about 50-100 time more potent than morphine (Vardanyan & Hruby, 2014).
+Fentanyl is about 50-100 times more potent than Morphine (Vardanyan & Hruby, 2014).

 Fentanyl is usually reserved for pain management, which is not controlled by strong opioid analgesics and breakthrough pain experienced caused by cancer.

 14. Diclofenac Sodium

 Diclofenac sodium is the third most commonly used NSAID on the UK’s most popular prescription painkillers list.
 Diclofenac is frequently prescribed to treat acute gout pain and inflammation in rheumatic disease.

 The volume of prescriptions: 277,908

 Nefopam is rarely prescribed in the NHS.
 Nefopam is a non-opioid analgesic with a mechanism of action different from all drugs reviewed.

 Although the mechanism of action is not fully understood, it is thought that Nefopam affects the reuptake of neurotransmitters, including serotonin, norepinephrine, and dopamine (Kim & Abdi, 2014).